 \section{$K$-equivalence, $\mcO$-equivalence, and $D$-equivalence}

-The aim of this section is to study the derived-invariance of the (derived) splinter property and of global $F$-regularity for smooth projective varieties over a field of positive characteristic.
-For that purpose, we introduce the notion of $\mcO$-equivalence, which is closely related to $K$-equivalence but offers more flexibility, and show that both the (derived) splinter property and global $F$-regularity are preserved under $\mcO$-equivalence.
+The aim of this section is to study the derived invariance of the (derived) splinter property and of global $F$-regularity for projective varieties over a field of positive characteristic.
+For that purpose, we introduce the notion of $\mcO$-equivalence, which is closely related to $K$-equivalence but offers more flexibility, and explore whether the (derived) splinter property and global $F$-regularity are preserved under (strong) $\mcO$-equivalence.